 I plan to copy these and then laminate them.
-Add a whole punch and a binder ring and now learners can use that dry erase marker to use the math math tool!
+Add a whole punch and a binder ring and now learners can use that dry-erase marker to use the math tool!
 They can use those fun mini erasers too, or another math manipulative as well.

 Here is another view of some of the math mats and the numbering and coloring system.

 Because these tools will grow with your learner, you can differentiate with ease.
-One student may need the yellow (25) number path while another work with orange (26) with numbers to 20.
+One student may need the yellow (25) number path while another works with orange (26) with numbers up to 20.

 Use the Lid

 One of my plans is to use the LID of the pencil box as the place for our math tools.
 We can play to learn in that area.